 What to do When your Floor Arrives

 It is likeliest that your flooring will be delivered via a semi or similar truck.
 This is not a standard thing for most people, so we want to give you the best preparation possible for what will happen when the truck arrives, and what you should do before it leaves.
-This first video is a short interview with a driver about how delivery works.
+This video is a short interview with a driver about how these deliveries work.

-This second video is shorter, and more important.
-It explains clearly just what you need to do in the way of inspection before the driver leaves with your signature on the receipt.
+This video is shorter, and more important.
+It explains clearly just what you need to do regarding your inspection of the delivery before the driver leaves with your signature on the receipt.
 This is supremely important, so please watch this before your floor arrives.

 Problems are rare, but who knows if your driver, or the one before her, had to suddenly swerve to avoid some silly person in a car, and something in the truck shifted?
 None of us will know that, but the delivery company is responsible for getting your stuff to you in good shape regardless.